Policies and procedures

 - letter of support from the principal supervisor.

-The Graduate School shall inform the student in writing of the outcome of the application for extension with the reasons for the outcome with any revised submission dates if applicable.
+The Graduate School shall inform you in writing of the outcome of the application for extension with the reasons for the outcome with any revised submission dates if applicable.

 Applications should be submitted at least two weeks prior to Higher Degrees Committee meetings and emailed back to the MVLS Graduate School.